superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/TrackingEvents.md

 }
 ```

 In this example, you're tracking the event `campaign_trigger`.
-You then utilize the optional `paywallState` callback to handle the paywall presentation state.
+You then utilize the optional `paywallHandler` callback to handle the paywall presentation state.
 You can also pass parameters to be used in rules and overrides to replace default paywall functionality.

 We recommend tracking all of your analytical events to Superwall.
 That way you can retroactively add a paywall to any of your events, should you decide to.